-Hospital space is at a premium so a 1U 19 rackmount design was selected for maximum flexibility with a minimum footprint.
-For enhance reliability and cost-effectiveness, a fanless design using the Windows CE operating system was specified.
+Hospital space is at a premium so a 1U 19″ rackmount design was selected for maximum flexibility with a minimum footprint.
+For enhanced reliability and cost-effectiveness, a fanless design using the Windows CE operating system was specified.

 - (16) Powered Two-Wire RS-485 Ports with RJ45 Connectors

 - 24VDC Provided on Pin 5 of Each RJ45 to Power Peripherals

 - (2) RS-232 Serial Ports with DB9 Connectors

 - (2) USB 2.0 Ports